CodeCraftAyan/Python-Mini-Projects/README.md

 **Note:** For the Weather App, replace the `api_key` variable with your OpenWeather API key.
 **Note:** For the Pokedex, ensure you have an active internet connection to access the PokéAPI.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+## Contributing

+Contributions are welcome!
+If you have any ideas, improvements, or bug fixes, feel free to open an issue or submit a pull request.